funcool/rumext/README.md

        :on-click some-on-click-fn}
   "Hello World"]
 ```

+Until here, nothing new, looks like any hiccup template.
+The

 As you can observe, looks very familiar.
 On default components the
 props are transformed **recursively** at compile time to a js object